mervick/aes-bridge/README.md

 - **AES-256-CBC with HMAC:** A proven mode for block encryption, enhanced with HMAC for authentication and integrity.
 It uses a secure Encrypt-then-MAC approach to verify data authenticity.
 Suitable for applications needing reliable encryption with explicit integrity verification.

-- **Legacy CBC** (backward compatibility): Replicates the behavior of older libraries like AES Everywhere for decrypting legacy data.
-It lacks built-in authentication, making it **less secure**; use only for compatibility, not new encryption.
+- **Legacy CBC** (backward compatibility): **Do not use for encrypting new data.** Replicates the behavior of older libraries like AES Everywhere for decrypting legacy data.
+It lacks built-in authentication, making it **not secure**; use only for compatibility, not new encryption.

 ## API Methods